laylahashmi/Tripper/journals/ray_parker.md

 ## March 29th, 2023:
 We collaborated on our endpoints for trips and walked through the code as a team.
 We're looking to get the rest of our endpoints done tomorrow with trips and stops.

+## March 30th, 2023:
+Working on our back end has brought up a few blockers especially with incorporating our stops.
+The biggest blocker was grabbing and viewing an id for a stop.
+We started using VScode live share to code together and that has been helpful.
+All we need to do is wrap up our back end to get a stop and update a stop which we'll continue on Monday.
+For this weekend we discussed reviewing the FastAPI videos to gain a better understanding of our code before moving into the front end.